Menu

 Generally, those who served in Iraq and Afghanistan are more likely than others to file for VA disability benefits, as many of these veterans have been exposed to conditions that can often lead to service-related COPD.

-If you are filing for disability based on your service-related COPD, you will first need to provide several pieces of documents and evidence not only proving your condition but also showing how there is a connection between the disease and your military service.
+If you are filing for disability based on your service-related COPD, you will first need to provide several pieces of documents and evidence not only proving your physical condition but also showing how there is a connection between the disease and your military service.

 Typically, these documents include the following: